 Kayibanda was overthrown in 1973 in a military coup led by army chief of staff Juvénal Habyarimana.
 There then ensued a period of military rule, until 1978, when a new constitution was promulgated and Habyarimana became President.

-In 1990 forces of the Rwandan Patriotic Front (RPF) entered the country from Uganda and the civil war began.
+On 1 October 1990, the RPF launched an armed liberation struggle that ultimately ousted the dictatorship in 1994 and ended the genocide which cost more than one million lives.
 Though predominantly a Tutsi movement, the RPF did win the support of a significant element of moderate Hutus.
 A new constitution promoting multiparty democracy was introduced in 1991.
 Peace talks brokered by the UN in August 1993 resulted in a power- sharing agreement between Habyarimana and the RPF, the Arusha Accords.

 Shortly after the new government took office, a 70-member Transitional National Assembly was formed, including representatives of the five governing parties and three other smaller parties, the Democratic Union for Rwandese People, Islamic Party and Socialist Party, as well as six representatives of the Rwandese Patriotic Army.

 The UN Security Council created the International Criminal Tribunal for Rwanda (ICTR) in November 1994 to contribute to the process of national reconciliation and to the maintenance of peace in the region.
 The tribunal was established in Arusha, United Republic of Tanzania, in February 1995, for the prosecution of those responsible for genocide and other serious violations of international humanitarian law committed in Rwanda during 1994.